rafifmalikdzaki/modsec-ids/MODEL_ARCHITECTURE.md

 ## 💡 Key Design Principles

 *   **Subword Tokenization (BPE)**: Breaks text into subword units, effectively handling out-of-vocabulary words and common obfuscation techniques (e.g., `select` becomes `sel`, `ect` if `select` isn't in vocabulary, but `sel` and `ect` might be).
 It also learns specific subwords like `http://` or `union`.
-*   **Feature Injection**: Prepending heuristic flags (e.g., `[FLAG_SQLI]`) directly into the input text provides explicit, strong signals to the model, guiding its attention towards highly suspicious patterns.
-These flags are treated as special tokens by the BPE tokenizer.
 *   **Hybrid CNN-LSTM**: The CNN layer excels at finding local patterns (like specific character sequences in a URL or payload), while the LSTM layer captures the broader context and dependencies across the entire (subword) sequence.
 This combination is highly effective for security contexts where both local and global patterns matter.
 *   **Class Imbalance Handling**: The training pipeline uses dataset balancing (oversampling minorities, undersampling majorities) and class weights during training to ensure the model learns effectively from rare attack types.